sbabic/swupdate/doc/source/sw-description.rst

 However, it is possible to extend SWUpdate and add an own parser, based on a different syntax and language as the one supported by libconfig.
-In the examples directory there is the code for a parser written in LUA, with the description in XML.
+In the examples directory there is the code for a parser written in Lua, with the description in XML.

 Using the default parser, sw-description follows the